 ✓ Best choice depends on your child’s learning style, not which philosophy is “superior”

-✓ Research shows: Montessori students often outperform peers in executive function, reading, and math by kindergarten
+✓ Research shows: Montessori students often show measurable gains in executive function, reading, and math compared to peers

 | Traditional Preschool | Montessori | |